-2. Always have a backup plan … or work with vendors who can help you change plans on short notice.
+2. Always have a backup plan for worst case scenarios—and work with vendors who can help you change your plans on short notice.

 3. Remember that all that really matters is spending the day with the person you love.
 The only way bad weather will completely ruin your wedding day is if you let it stress you out so much that you don’t have a good time.
 If you can roll with it, everything will be okay.